State Resource Guide

 Arkansas residents who do not qualify for Medicaid can purchase private health insurance through the federal marketplace at HealthCare.gov.
 The average benchmark (second-lowest cost Silver) plan in Arkansas costs approximately $475/month for a 40-year-old in 2026.

 Premium tax credits (subsidies) are available for households with income between 100% and 400% FPL.
-Here is what a 40-year-old individual in Arkansas might pay after subsidies:
+Here is what a 40-year-old individual in Arkansas might pay for a Silver plan after subsidies, based on the $475/month benchmark:

 How to Apply for ARKids / Arkansas Medicaid

-- Phone assistance — Call Arkansas's Medicaid helpline for guided help completing your application.
+• Phone: Call Arkansas's Medicaid helpline for guided help with your application.

-You will need to provide proof of income (pay stubs, tax returns), proof of Arkansas residency, Social Security numbers for household members, and information about any current health coverage.
+You'll need proof of income (pay stubs or tax returns), proof of Arkansas residency, and Social Security numbers for household members.

 Calculate Your Subsidy in Arkansas